 The Integrative Health Studies M.A. program was recognized for Academic Excellence in 2011 by the National Wellness Institute after she reconfigured and restructured the curriculum.
 As a cardiac rehabilitation director, she helped establish the nation's first hospital-based wellness center in Los Angeles, and later, as a hospital trustee, at ValleyCare Health System in northern California.
 Dr. Jordan is former health news commentator for NBC Today show and was host of Global Medicine Hunter® radio and TV in US and Canada.
 She was a governor appointee, serving on the first California Governor's Council for Physical Fitness and Sports.
 She is a sought-after keynote presenter both in the U.S. and internationally.
 In 2016, she presented at the CDC in Atlanta, among other integrative health conferences.
 Her hobbies include racing sailboats on San Francisco Bay, music, film, and hiking.

 Meg teaches Integrative Wellness Coaching, Advanced Health Coaching, and Integrative Seminar.
-Read more about these courses on the Master's in Integral Health program page.
+Read more about these courses on the Master's in Integrative Health Studies program page.